aashna0807-hue/Microsoft-PowerBI-Data-Professional-Survey-Analysis-Project/README.md

 ![Dashboard](dashboard.png)

-## Key Insights
+## Features & Visualizations

 - Analyzed responses from 630 survey participants from an already available survey dataset.
-- Visualized country-wise distribution of survey respondents.
+- Treemap - Visualized country-wise distribution of survey respondents.
-- Explored favorite programming languages by job title.
+- Stacked column chart - Explored programming languages preferences by profession.
-- Compared average salaries across different data-related job roles.
+- Stacked bar chart - Compared average salaries across different data-related job roles.
-- Analyzed how difficult respondents found it to enter the data industry.
+- Donut chart - Analyzed how difficult respondents found it to enter the data industry.
-- Displayed KPIs such as Count of Survey Takers, Average Age, Work-Life Balance Rating, and Salary Satisfaction Rating.
+- Cards - Displayed KPIs such as Count of Survey Takers and Average Age.

-## Visualizations
+- Gauges - Displayed KPIs such as Work-Life Balance Rating and Salary Satisfaction Rating.

-- Treemap
+## Key Insights

-- Stacked column chart
+- Data Scientists reported the highest average salaries among all surveyed job roles.
-- Stacked bar chart
+- Python was the most preferred programming language across multiple data-related professions.
-- Donut chart
+- Salary satisfaction was noticeably lower than work-life balance.
-- Cards
+- Most participants found it moderately difficult to break into the data industry.
-- Gauges
+- The majority of survey responses came from the United States, followed by other countries.

 ## Tools & Technologies